 This layer sits above the database layer and allows for accessing the database layer.
 Any alterations or modifications to how a software accesses the data is done through the data access layer.

 This is a layer dedicated to business-specific logs.
-For example, when developing an application for a customer who has a lot of software customizations—or business rules—we data from database, apply business rules, and either save it or provide to the presentation layer.
+For example, when developing an application for a customer who has a lot of software customizations—or business rules—we get data from the database, apply business rules, and either save it or provide to the presentation layer.

 This is the layer visible to the customer.
 While other layers may not be accessible to the customer or require certain visual standards, it’s important that the presentation layer accomplishes both functional and visual business goals.